 Kidding aside, how does CIMA really rate each skill?
 It’s all quite simple really.
-And it all boils down to the competency wheels of each level, remember these?
+And it all boils down to the competency wheels of each level.

 Each skill (Technical, Business, People, Leadership) will be assessed in terms of strength, and CIMA uses descriptions like weak, moderate or strong for the assessment.

 Weak is when the marks tally up to just under one-third of the total marks to be gained for that skill.

 Moderate is when the marks tally up between one-third to two-thirds of the total marks to be gained for that skill.

 Finally, strong is when the marks tally up to over two-thirds of the total marks to be gained for that skill.